Updated Thursday 10 June , 2021

-- Parents are permitted to visit at any time between 7am-8pm
+- Two parents are permitted to visit at any time between 7am and 8pm

-- All parents with babies in the Special Care Nursery will be provided with an access card that allows them to enter the building outside of the hospital visiting hours of 1pm-3pm and 5pm-7pm
+- All parents with babies in the Special Care Nursery will be provided with a carer’s certificate that allows them to enter the building

 Exceptional circumstances may occur that require an exemption.
 If this is the case please reach out to the Nurse in Charge who will use the latest information, clinical judgement and the needs of the patient to review the situation.

 Please do not hesitate to contact the Jessie McPherson Private Hospital Coordinator on 9594 5167 if you still have concerns.